Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

 The energy $\mathcal{E}_a$ is strictly convex and has a unique minimizer, which we define as $\mathrm{HS}^b a$.
 Because $\mathcal{E}_a$ is quadratic, the map $\mathrm{HS}^b$ is a linear operator.

-We will think of each of the four sums within \eqref{E0overview} as playing a different role.
-The first sum, the ``smoothing term", causes the minimizer $\mathrm{HS}^b a$ of $\mathcal{E}_a(\cdot;\Q^b)$ to depend on the global shape of $\Q^b$; without this term, we could minimize the terms within the expectation in \eqref{E0overview} for each realization of $\eta$ alone.
+We will think of each of the four sums within \eref{E0overview} as playing a different role.
+The first sum, the smoothing term, causes the minimizer $\mathrm{HS}^b a$ of $\mathcal{E}_a(\cdot;\Q^b_L)$ to depend on the global shape of $\Q^b_L$; without this term, we could minimize the terms within the expectation in \eref{E0overview} for each realization of $\eta$ alone.
 The second sum is the self-interaction term with random positive coefficients $V''(\eta(x))$.
 The third sum is the boundary term, which introduces interaction.
-Without this term, the minimizer's values at $(x,\eta)$ would be a function of $\eta(x)$ (and hence we would only need to understand the one-spin marginals of $\Q^b$).
+Without this term, the minimizer's values at $(x,\eta)$ would be a function of $\eta(x)$ (and hence we would only need to understand the one-spin marginals of $\Q^b_L$).
 The last term is the perturbation term, without which the minimizer would be $0$.

-The main task is to understand the minimizer $\mathrm{HS}^b a$ of \eqref{E0overview}.
-To do so, we will need some initial understanding of $\Q^b$.
-In \Cref{SSlaw_sec}, we will understand the marginal law of a single spin $\eta(x)$ for $x \in \car_L$ far from the boundary.
-Using this, we then study the minimizer of a simpler energy $\mathcal{F}_a(\cdot;\Q^b)$, which is obtained from $\mathcal{E}_a(\cdot;\Q^b)$ by deleting the boundary term.
+The main task is to understand the minimizer $\mathrm{HS}^b a$ of \eref{E0overview}.
+To do so, we will need some initial understanding of $\Q^b_L$.
+In \sref{SSlaw_sec}, we will understand the marginal law of a single spin $\eta(x)$ for $x \in \car_L$ far from the boundary.
+Using this, we then study the minimizer of a simpler energy $\mathcal{F}_a(\cdot;\Q^b_L)$, which is obtained from $\mathcal{E}_a(\cdot;\Q^b_L)$ by deleting the boundary term.